flare-foundation/attestation-client/docs/end-users/state-connector-usage.md

 ## How do I get a proof for the submitted attestation request?

+If the attestation request was successfully validated, two pieces of data help you find the proof data.

+!!!
+Important

-After an attestation request is submitted, it is important to record/remember two pieces od data:
+  When you submit an attestation request, take note of these two pieces of data:

-- the byte encoded attestation request,
+    - The byte encoded attestation request.
-- the round id, in which the attestation request was submitted.
+    - The `roundId`, in which the attestation request was submitted.

-These two pieces of data will help you find the proof data if the attestation request was successfully validated.
 In order to obtain the proof, certain REST API routes on attestation provider servers need to be queried.
-For that purpose, relevant
-URL(s) of attestation providers' public servers need to be obtained and queried.
-To obtain the proof for my specific request, the API route `/api/proof/get-specific-proof` on an attestation provider's server should be used.
-The input parameters of this POST request include the two pieces of data stated above.
-See [here](./apis.md) for more details.
+For that purpose, relevant URL(s) of attestation providers' public servers need to be obtained and queried.
+To obtain the proof for a specific request, use the API route `/api/proof/get-specific-proof` on an attestation provider's server.
+Include the two pieces of data stated above, as the input parameters of the POST request.
+See [REST APIs provided by attestation providers](./apis.md) for more details.

 The response of the API route contains all the needed data to assemble the proof ready to be submitted to a verifying contract.

 ## What if I cannot obtain the proof from the REST API of an attestation provider's server?